melmzv/cqa_ws24_grand_analysis/README.md

 > [!TIP]
 > Another quite fresh tip to synchronise vertical or horizontal scrolling in splitted view in VS Code.
 To engage it, type in the Command Palette the action name `Toggle Locked Scrolling Across Editors`.
 It is very useful if you are aligning the config file with the according python file, for example. :woman_technologist:

+> [!TIP]
+> Here is a new tip for [references.bib](doc/references.bib) file!
+If you're working with multiple citation formats, consider setting up Zotero's Quick Copy feature to directly copy BibTeX-formatted references into the `bib`file.
+This can save time and ensure consistency in your bibliography.
+More about the Quick Copy feature  find :point_right: [here](https://www.zotero.org/support/creating_bibliographies#quick_copy).

 You also see an `output` directory but it is empty.
 Why?
 Because the output paper and presentation are created locally on your computer.